F0lak/dm_open_ref/ref/proc/for/list.md

-Note+ Although you can use fractional values for `step` in this numeric format, there may be accuracy considerations to keep in mind.
+Note: Although you can use fractional values for `step` in this numeric format, there may be accuracy considerations to keep in mind.
 See [Numbers](/ref/%7Bnotes%7D/numbers.md) for more information.
 ### Key,value pair loop